Welcome to Ballard’s

 When we have news about Kirke Park, we’ll post it here.

-In 2023, the Giving Garden at Kirke Park donated 184 pounds of herbs and edible flowers to the Ballard Food Bank.
+Giving Garden Update: this summer, Kirke gardeners have donated over 30 pounds of herbs and veggies to the Ballard Food Bank.
 Many Thanks to our volunteer gardeners!
 More info can be found on our P-Patch page.

 Get Involved